orleanski/dotfiles/.github/README.md

 # dotfiles

-A few config files backed up here.
+An attempt to follow [XDG specifications](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) and store config files in $XDG_CONFIG_HOME.

-__Applications should follow [XDG specifications](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) and store config files in $XDG_CONFIG_HOME.__
+A list of config files will grow with time.

 ## Makefile
 This is my memory aid, I'm going to add all of the config bootstapping in to the makefile snippet